 Recovering access to local Windows Vista accounts is quite simple.
 No need to panic in case the Windows Vista login password is lost.
 And there is one last thing you can do to bypass Windows Vista password if none of the above methods works, which is factory reset Windows Vista without password, but it will erase all your data, so we don’t mention this method in this article.

 However, there’s also a privacy concern with these methods.
 Anyone with the right skill and physical access to the system can use these tricks to access the user account of others.
 If your system is physically lost, then the password protection won’t be of any help.

 To prevent such a situation, it’s always recommended to encrypt and backup your important data.
 You can also password-protect the BIOS.
 It’ll mitigate booting into unauthorized devices.
-However, don’t forget BIOS password, that’s far more dangerous to forget than Windows Vista account password!Free Trial Buy Now(Pro)
+However, don’t forget the BIOS password, that’s far more dangerous to forget than Windows Vista account password!Free Download Buy Now(Pro)